paulnta/Polliwog/report/part2/README.md

 polls.scss
 ```

-This folder represent the **polls** state which is a child of the speaker state.
+This folder represent the **polls** state which is a child of the **speaker** state.

 ### Sass
-We use Sass to define our stylesheet.
-As our app is getting bigger and bigger, sass help us to stay organised. /main/main.scss includes all other sass files and declare variables.
+We use Sass to define our stylesheets.
+As our app is getting bigger and bigger, sass help us to stay organised. */main/main.scss* includes all other sass files and declare variables.

 ### Grunt
-Grunt injects all javascript files (controller, services, etc) we need in our index.html and as well in our main.scss for stylsheets, watch for file changes and reload our browser accordingly.
-This one of the best advantage of the angular-fullstack generator
+Grunt injects all javascript files we need (controller, services, etc) in our index.html and as well in our main.scss for stylsheets.
+Grunt watch for file changes and reload our browser accordingly.
+This one of the best advantage of the [angular-fullstack generator](https://github.com/angular-fullstack/generator-angular-fullstack)

 ### <a name="UI"></a> State Pattern

-In the second part of this project we had to study ui-router in order took advantage of it especially the principle of *nested sates*.
+In the second part of this project we had to study ui-router in order took advantage of it, especially the principle of *nested sates*.
 This allows us to have our **speaker** state which is the root state for a speaker that defines only the layout.
 This is an abstract state.

 ```javascript
 // client/app/speaker/speaker.js